How to Set up a Minimalist Baby Nursery (And What You Need)

 Before I had a baby, I knew babies needed a lot of stuff.
 The more I talked to veteran parents, though, they told me, “Take a step back.
 Babies really only need the basics.
 They don’t care about the rest.”

 This means that you don’t need a nursery with a lot of useless fluff.
-You only need what matters!
+You only need what a newborn really needs.
 For me, I noticed that this was the following:

 That’s it, if you want a minimalist nursery.